 I am not pretending to answer in this article such metaphysical, psychological and in many ways deeply religious question, of why are we here, everybody for sure will have somehow their own personal answer, each one of them valid and with a fundamental weight.
 If you decide to believe that you are here to help others through life and find love, that's fine, but who created others? who created the idea of helping one another? and why do we need helping?
-If you decide that you live for a special unique purpose, a "was-meant-to-be" force or reason that will always be right in your mind whichever course of action you take in this physical world, either left or right, that's fine, but what force is this? where did it originate? and why you find the need of having a purpose that guide your actions?
+If you decide that you live for a special unique purpose, a "was-meant-to-be" force or reason that will always be right in your mind whichever course of action you take in this physical world, either left or right, that's fine, but what force is this? where did it originate? and why do you find the need of having a purpose that guide your actions?
 The reality is that each person has an answer to the question of "what do you think you are doing in here?", but nobody really knows why are we here?
 Why we actually exist?
-Why we can ponder that question and why the sun is the way it is and not other?
+Why can we ponder that question and why the sun is the way it is and not another?
 Nobody really knows, but what we can answer, however, is how we got here, and this is what I'll explore in this article.
 Neither do I support Nihilism or Existentialism (or Essentialism), doctrines that sustain that the Universe intrinsically has no meaning, nobody really knows.
 A torch has a meaning for us, right?
+A battery with charge, a couple of wires and and a bulb with a filament in the middle.
+You normally use a torch when there is no light, and you can easily explain the purpose of a torch and how it works to a child.
+Something that looks kind of simply for us, we humans, falls into the abyss of the absurd when we're trying to explain the same thing... to an ant.
+Ants are hierarchical insects who organise themselves in colonies, much like we do in cities, and we might argue that they don't have intelligence, but they do indeed posses a high degree of sophistication comparable to humans in many ways.
+Could it be that?
+Ants don't have the intelligence to understand how a torch works, while we lack the, let's called it intelligence version 2, intercosmos or uni-gnosis, to comprehend the meaning of the Universe?
+If ants in the future becomes intelligent beings, able to produce and understand how a torch works, could we in the future acquire that level of uni-gnosis to truly understand why we are here and the ultimate nature of the Universe?
+65 million years ago, when the biggest mammal of the planet could fit in the palm of your hand, nobody bet that this small mammal will eventually develop in an intelligence species such as the human kind.
+Who is not to say that 65 million years from now, that small ant you can place on your hand now, will not develop into an intelligence species too?

 I've divided this journey of exploration into tree sections, each one of them covering a different aspect but obviously all of them related.
-First we'll explore the cause of existence of our Sun, then of our Earth and its unique characteristic of supporting life, and finally the flourish of our human race and the existence of the most complex structure in the whole Universe: our brains
+First we'll explore the cause of existence of our Sun and the birth of the Universe, then of our Earth and its unique characteristic to support life, and finally the flourish of our human race and the existence of the most enigmatic structure in the whole Universe: our brains

 Section 1, our star the Sun, without it nothing will be possible